 - The M&E Exemption does not tie the tax exemption to the University of Washington's capitalization threshold of $5,000.

 To qualify for the M&E Exemption, equipment must:

-- Have a useful life of one year or more;
+- Have a useful life of greater than one year;

 - Have an acquisition cost of $200 or more